-Hannah, a third year Sport and Exercise Sciences undergraduate describes her experiences of studying at the University of Birmingham and being involved in voluntary work and the university hockey team.
+Hannah, a third year School of Sport, Exercise and Rehabilitation Sciences undergraduate describes her experiences of studying at the University of Birmingham and being involved in voluntary work and the university hockey team.

-I'm Hannah Ewens, I'm studying BSc Sport and Exercise Sciences at the University of Birmingham.
+I'm Hannah Ewens, I'm studying BSc School of Sport, Exercise and Rehabilitation Sciences at the University of Birmingham.

-I came to study Sport and Exercise Sciences at the University of Birmingham because I did P.E. at A level; huge passion for sport, I'd done sport throughout my school days so it seemed the obvious choice when I came to the end of secondary school.
+I came to study School of Sport, Exercise and Rehabilitation Sciences at the University of Birmingham because I did P.E. at A level; huge passion for sport, I'd done sport throughout my school days so it seemed the obvious choice when I came to the end of secondary school.
 The sport and exercise sciences course at Birmingham stands out for me because of the incredible facilities, the labs and the equipment that they have are very good and I know it's one of the top universities to study this course.

 In my first year I got involved in the Passport Scheme and that gives people the opportunity to go and do placements throughout Birmingham and in return for the volunteer hours they do they get offered funding towards some qualifications.
 So I was keen to do that and so I started working for Edgbaston Hockey Club in their junior section coaching every Sunday morning.
 I then got another placement in a primary school teaching multi-skills so more general support to younger children.
 It was perfect for me because I want to teach primary school it combined my two passions; teaching and sport.